aziz-zai/Software-Projekt-Gruppe-3/app/README.md

     6.1 - go to your path you want to deploy from and copy with "dir" 6.2 - deploy app with "gcloud app deploy"
     6.3 - show in browser with "gcloud app browser"

+** YOU CAN SEE APPLICATION ERRORS IN THE APP ENGINE DASHBOARD ON GOOGLE CLOUD IN YOUR BROWSER**